oluwatobiHammed/OpenFoods-2025/README.md

 ## API

-You recruiter/hiring manager should share with you a unique URL for the API. `userId` below is unique to you.
+Your recruiter should share with you a unique URL for the API. `userId` below is unique to you.
 You will find that in the unique URL provided, the API will not work without this.
 If you have any issues please reach out over email.

 ### Food